 • A discussion of site access and visibility:

-The site is built around its own roads.
+Each portion of the site is built around its own roads.
 See the aerial photo for how these roads connect to the other roads in the area.

 • Any significant positive or negative aspects of the subject site: